Oregon Wrongful Death Claims FAQs

 Who are the beneficiaries in an Oregon wrongful death claim?

 How is the settlement distributed?

-Upon a settlement of a claim, or recovery of judgment in an action, the amount of damages will be distributed the following manner:
+Upon a settlement of a claim, or recovery of judgment in an action, the amount of damages will be distributed in the following manner:

 - Reimbursement for costs expenses and fees incurred in the prosecution or enforcement of the claim, action or judgment.